-The Gold Hill Hotel claims to be the oldest hotel in the state.
+The Gold Hill Hotel claims to be the oldest hotel in the state and its location near the Ponderosa Mine seems to verify that.
 It offers cozy rooms and spacious but simple cabins just a mile outside of town.
 There is an excellent restaurant on the premises.

 To plan your family’s “step back in time,” go to Visit Virginia City NV.